namu-labs-dev/Namu-Design-System/docs/react/contributing.en-US.md

 Sending a Pull Request to [react-component](https://github.com/react-component/):

 Since antd's components are based on react-component, sometimes you may need to send pull request to the corresponding react-component repository.
 If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to reinstall antd in your project to get the latest patch release.
-If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to [Ant Design](https://github.com/ant-design/ant-design/) to update dependencies, document and TypeScript interfaces (if needed).
+If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to [Namu Design](https://github.com/ant-design/ant-design/) to update dependencies, document and TypeScript interfaces (if needed).

 ## Development Workflow